Constellation-Labs/documentation-hub/validate/quick-start/bringOnlineQuickStart.md

 True
 </MacWindow>

 If you are not on the seed list, please 🛑 **stop** here and contact a Discord Administrator from the Constellation Network Official Discord server.
+You must wait for the next network cluster restart that includes a seed list update.

 ## ◽ Preform an upgrade